chameleon-ai/webm-for-4chan/README.md

 - You may notice an additional file 'temp.opus'.
 This is an intermediate audio file used for size calculation purposes.
 If normalization is enabled, 'temp.normalized.opus' will also be generated.
 - The file 'temp.ass' is generated if burning in soft subs.
 I tried using the subs directly from the video, but this didn't work well when making clips, so I had to resort to exporting to a separate file.
 - Subtitle burn-in is mostly tested with ASS subs.
 If external subs are in a format that ffmpeg doesn't recognize, you'll have to convert them manually.
 - Audio will always be re-encoded even if the source is opus.
-Trust me, I tried to make ffmpeg's copy option work, but it didn't work well when making clips.
+I tried to make ffmpeg's copy option work, but it didn't work well when making clips.
 - You may notice that rendering is significantly slower when burning in subtitles.
 I tried many different settings and ffmpeg is very fragile, this is the only method I could figure out that works consistently.

 ## Testers Wanted!